flaming-cl/flaming-cl.github.io/source/_posts/recursion-iteration-and-function-abstraction-md.md

 ---
-title: Recursion, Iteration, Function Abstraction
+title: Recursion, Iteration and Abstraction from SICP
 date: 2023-03-26 19:45:35
 tags: Functional-Programming
 ---